 They say that Ali vs Frazier is a legacy that transcends boxing.
 That’s true.
 But Futch transcended boxing that day by doing the humane thing rather than the easy thing.
 To him, it was a no bullshit decision, and it’s something he’s well remembered for and justly so.
 Not that the man’s career ended there.
 He left his mark in other ways, with many other champions, including Larry Holmes, Riddick Bowe, Michael Spinks and Mike McCallum, just to name a few.
 There was more glory to be found, sure, but no doubt Manila is what the man will be most be remembered for.

 Futch left quite a legacy.
-Just ask Freddie Roach, one of the man’s fighters (he told Freddie to quit boxing long before Roach eventually did) and currently one of the game’s preeminent trainers.
+Just ask Freddie Roach, one of the man’s fighters (he told Freddie to quit boxing long before Roach eventually did), and now one of the game’s preeminent trainers.
 Roach credits Futch as being his mentor and makes no bones about the man’s enormous influence on his life.

 One last thing: when you tuned in a major fight on television, you knew things were serious when you caught sight of Mr. Futch in one of the boxer’s corners.
 The fighter himself may not have always risen to the occasion, but you knew full well he was being guided by a brilliant tactical mind and a trainer of legends, one of the greats.
 Rest easy, Mr. Futch.
 Boxing will never forget you. — Sean Crose